Shrimp, raw (unspecified) Purine Content — Food

 Hidden sources may help explain why a meal triggered symptoms even when the main dish looked lower in purines.

-Lower in Finfish and shellfish
+Compare within Finfish and shellfish

-Higher in Finfish and shellfish
+Lower-purine Finfish and shellfish items

-- Shrimp, raw (sand shrimp and Pacific shrimp species) — 177.3
+- Is Shrimp, raw (sand shrimp and Pacific shrimp species) high in purines? — Finfish and shellfish